crytic/building-secure-contracts/program-analysis/manticore/running-under-manticore.md

 ## Introduction

-We will see how to explore a smart contract with the Manticore API.
+In this article, we will explore a smart contract with the Manticore API.
 The target is the following smart contract (_[example.sol](https://github.com/crytic/building-secure-contracts/tree/master/program-analysis/manticore/examples/example.sol)_):

 ```solidity
 pragma solidity >=0.4.24 <0.6.0;